khalilbouali/event-booking-demo/README.md

 ROLE_administrator
 ```

 Keycloak normally supplies client roles through its standard `roles` client scope.
-If `resource_access.carrefour-kata-id.roles` is missing from the access token, verify the `roles` client scope / client-role mapper before adding custom code in the services.
+If `resource_access.event-booking-id.roles` is missing from the access token, verify the `roles` client scope / client-role mapper before adding custom code in the services.

-## 9. Configure access-token audiences
+## 8. Configure access-token audiences

 The downstream services validate that the access token is intended for them.